Holthuizen/IonU/README.md

 ## Motivation
-We required a method to log the eye moventen en looking direction while using a driving simulator.
+We required a method to log the eye moventen & looking direction while using a driving simulator.

 ## Requirements: